madbrain/mdbook-codetags/README.md

 A preprocessor for [mdbook](https://rust-lang.github.io/mdBook/) implementing code snippets generation as design by Robert Nystrom to produce [Crafting Compilers](https://craftinginterpreters.com/).
-The code is actually a port Nystrom's code to rust.
+The code is actually a port of Nystrom's code to rust.

 # Usage